QIWI-API/payments-docs/_intro_en.html.md

 <a name="auth"></a>

 **Step 2.
-Get access to your Account**
+Get access to RSP Account**

-Upon connecting to the Payment Protocol, we provide you the unique site identifier (`siteId`) and access to your [Account](https://kassa.qiwi.com/service/core/merchants?) in our system.
-We send the Account credentials to your e-mail address specified on registration.
+Upon connecting to the Payment Protocol, we provide you the unique site identifier (`siteId`) and access to RSP [Account](https://business.qiwi.com/service/core/merchants?) in our system.
+We send the Account credentials to RSP e-mail address specified on registration.

 **Step 3.
 Issue API access key for the integration**

 API access key is used for interaction with API.
-Issue API access key in **Settings** section of your [Account](https://kassa.qiwi.com/service/core/merchants?).
+Issue API access key in **Settings** section of RSP [Account](https://business.qiwi.com/service/core/merchants?).

 **Step 4.
 Test the interaction**

-During integration process, your `siteId` identifier is in test mode.
-You can proceed test operations without debiting credit card.
+During integration process, RSP `siteId` identifier is in test mode where test operations can be done without debiting credit card.
 See [Test and Production Mode](#test_mode) for details.

-When integration on your side is completed, we turn your `siteId` to production mode.
+When integration on RSP's side is completed, QIWI Support turns the corresponding `siteId` to production mode.
 In the production mode cards are debited.

 ## Ways of Integration {#integration}